 Small and medium-sized businesses in the UK were waiting for a shocking £26.3 billion in overdue payments.
 The Department for Business, Energy and Industrial Strategy (BEIS) asked us to work with them to translate legislation into a service that helps SMEs get paid more quickly.

-Together with BEIS, we delivered a digital service for the Small Business Commissioner (SBC) to help small businesses.
-At the time of writing, the SBC had helped settle over £500,000 worth of overdue invoices.
+Together with BEIS, we delivered a digital service for the Small Business Commissioner (SBC) to help small businesses across the UK.

 Hannah Robins-Frank, SME Growth Team, Business Growth Directorate, BEIS